I love writing about pets, especially dogs and wolf/dog hybrids.

 Lower percentage ones will act more like dogs

 Shorter (depending on breed)

 Breeds once a year

 Only gives birth during spring or early summer

 Gives birth at any time of the year

-Wolves have a natural drive that makes it extremely, if not impossible, to deal with when they living in captivity.
+Wolves have a natural drive that makes it extremely difficult, if not impossible, to deal with when they are living in captivity.
 Training does not eliminate this natural behavior.

 Dominance: Wolf vs. Human and Wolf vs. Dog

 Dogs, hybrids, and wolves will all accept the human as the dominant one.
 In the wild, the wolf learns to survive by its willingness to submit to the dominant pack members.

 Wolves sexually mature by the end of their second year of life.
 This is about the time the wolf starts to challenge the elder wolves for the dominant role.
 The wolf has a very strong ambition to become dominant because only the strongest female and male members of the pack get to breed.
 Thus, if a dominant wolf shows any signs of weakness, it may be attacked by a subordinate younger wolf.